Welcome to Deskman! In this guide you will find detailed information about Deskman; how it works and how to set it up, among others.

 Open the restrictions page, and click Undo.
 Most restrictions are removed instantly.
 In case something doesn't work as expected, try logging off Windows.
 Some extreme cases may require a reboot.

 Use the application filter.
 Go to the restrictions page and click the Apps tab.
-Then click to open the tools menu.
+Then click to open the section menu.
 Select Installed programs.
 Click Apply.
 Deskman will allow only already installed programs.
 New software installations will be blocked.

 First, activate sync from the control center.
 Once sync is enabled on all your installations, they will appear in the control center, after a few minutes.
 From this point, when you apply restrictions, or save settings, on any installation, the others will receive the same restrictions and settings.